ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 *IF EXISTS*

-IF EXISTS specifies to drop the queue *queue_name* if it exists.
+If the IF EXISTS clause is used, the DROP statement runs without error even if the queue does not exist.

 #### Example